Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Methods and Modeling Framework

 Each system is treated as a noisy communication channel from stimulus $x$ to response $y$, and we infer a latent distortion matrix $\rho\in\mathbb{R}_{\ge 0}^{K\times K}$ using maximum-a-posteriori (MAP) estimation.
-The likelihood is evaluated via the BA-optimal channel \citep{blahut1972computation,arimoto1972algorithm} under $\rho$ (with scale absorbed into $\rho$), following the RD fitting of \citet{sims2018efficient} and the signature-extraction procedure introduced in \citet{caglar2026rate} (BA frontier tracing, $\beta$/$\kappa$/AUC summarization), and adapted here to analyze directional asymmetry.
+The likelihood is evaluated via the BA-optimal channel \citep{blahut1972computation,arimoto1972algorithm} under $\rho$ (with scale absorbed into $\rho$), following the RD fitting procedure of \citet{sims2018efficient}, as described in Section~\ref{sec:rd_framework}, and adapted here to analyze directional asymmetry.